zoisite-rb/zoisite-rb/guides/source/command_line.md

 $ bin/rails server -e production -p 4000
 ```

-The `-b` option binds Rails to the specified IP, by default it is localhost.
+The `-b` option binds Zoisite to the specified IP, by default it is localhost.
 You can run a server as a daemon by passing a `-d` option.

 ### `bin/rails generate`